Similan-Diving-Tours

 When is The Best Time to Dive Similan Islands

-The best time to dive Similan islands depends on what’s most important to you.
+The best time to dive Similan islands depends on what is most important to you.
 Some people are more concerned about the weather between dives, while others worry about waves and just want to get there as smoothly and quickly as they can.
 And if you’re clever and prepared, you can choose when the currents are likely to be weaker.
 The water temperature and visibility are pretty consistent throughout the year but they can vary.
 The national marine park is only open from the middle of October to the middle of May, and this page explains what to expect above and below the surface at The Similans during those months.

 Best time to dive similan islands